things to see in chinatown kuala lumpur

 Chinatown bars and eateries

 There are numerous cafés which have their main entrances on Jalan Petaling whilst their back doors open out into the Kwai Chai Hong alley.
-I decided to pop into Da Bao, which specialises in bao (steamed buns with a savoury filling).
+One I can recommend is Da Bao, which specialises in bao (steamed buns with a savoury filling).
 The bao were absolutely delicious!
 A must-try is the pork bun, a signature recipe.
+There’s also a colurful bar/restaurant upstairs.

 da-bao-kuala-lumpur